OpenBB-finance/OpenBB/website/content/bot/reference/discord/flow/bigflow.md

 # bigflow

-Returns the top 20 largest flow by premium for a stock
+This command retrieves the top 20 largest flow by premium for a stock, in this case AMD.
+It does this by going through the stock's data and finding the most significant flows for each premium.
+This allows the user to get a comprehensive overview of the stock's performance and make more informed decisions.

 ### Usage